Last updated 2nd July, 2025

 If you have a terraced house with solar panels, extra considerations will be needed to enable the safe cleaning of the surface.
 To do so, special working at height equipment may need to be placed on public rights of way, such as pavements, which can incur additional fees if the area needs to be closed off periodically for the work to be carried out.

-The total cost for solar panels situated above one storey on a residential property, including scaffolding hire: £750
+The total cost for cleaning solar panels on a standard-sized UK detached property: £100

 Professional solar panel cleaning companies typically have a price list detailing their charges.
 When you’re collecting quotes from at least three traders, be sure to ask for these price lists so you can easily compare their fees.